Tractor in field

 Family Law for Farmers

 Many family law issues need to be considered once farming is involved.
-In particular, when it involves any divorce of a person within a farming partnership.
+In particular, when it involves any divorce within a farming partnership.
 Productive farming partnerships and, indeed, family business owners may question how to keep it all “in the family”.
 Handling such cases involves a myriad of finely balanced judgements, and negotiating a prosperous outcome needs a clear-headed and commercial approach from your legal team.
 This can often be an area where experience counts, and that we have.

 Personal Legal Services